Unit XI. Healing

 reciprocal, respectful, considerate, kind, balanced, tolerant, and patient.

-with others in creating community.
-This is not to say that disagreements
+collaborate with others in creating community.
+This is not to say

-will not arise nor problems make their appearance.
-Understanding and
+that disagreements will not arise nor problems make their appearance.

-awareness of ego’s potential to create conflict due to self-will is critical
+Understanding and awareness of ego’s potential to create conflict due to

-mutual respect would characterize a mature, wholistic relationship.
+above.
+Above all, mutual respect would characterize a mature, wholistic

 If we could manage to get ourselves as a group to this point, then there